 We launched our first pilot season in the summer of 2021 and received data and observations related to water temperature and weather events, sea bird and marine mammal sightings, and more (read the full report here).
 Looking to the future, we want to continue to expand and increase the number of participants.
 We recognize that coastal communities and fishermen understand the changing conditions of their environment better than anyone.
 Join today and help steer the ship on ocean policy by reporting your observations!

 Alaska has a history of fishermen collecting and reporting data from their experiences.
 From 1977-1991 the Alaska Trollers Association (ATA) had a standardized annual logbook program, where fishermen gathered biological and physical data used in scientific research, fishery management, and to fight for larger allowable salmon harvests.
 The hard data gathered from this program allowed for better communication between policy makers and fishermen.

 What joining means

 The Skipper Science Partnership enables fishermen to report data like fish caught, fish released, hours worked, sea surface temperature, mammal sightings, fishing depth, etc. simply and easily from their phones on the fishing grounds.
-Data can be logged from the water regardless of internet access through the Skipper Science smartphone app and then can be uploaded when you have Wi-Fi.
-The program is entirely voluntary.
-Join today to make an account and start logging observations from your next opener!
+Data can be logged from the water regardless of internet access through the Skipper Science smartphone app and then can be uploaded when you have Wi-Fi after retuning to land.
+The program is entirely voluntary and your data protected.

 Become a part of climate solutions